-Even though the Company is not responsible for the custody or safeguarding of crypto-assets, the Company is deemed to be in scope of SAB 121.
+Even though the Company is not responsible for the safeguarding of crypto-assets at the CSPs, its customers' crypto-assets held at the CSPs are deemed to be in scope of SAB 121.

-As of December 31, 2022, the fair value of the crypto-assets held in the customers' names at the CSP that the Company recognized on its balance sheet for both the crypto-asset safeguarding liability and the corresponding safeguarding asset, which are included in "accounts payable, accrued expenses and other liabilities" and "other assets," respectively, in the consolidated statements of financial condition, was \$80 million (\$134 million as of January 1, 2022), which consisted of \$44 million of Bitcoin, \$34 million of Ethereum and \$2 million of other crypto-assets.
-Changes in the fair value of crypto-assets, held by our customers at the CSP, do not impact our consolidated statements of comprehensive income unless a loss event is identified.
-As of December 31, 2022, the CSP did not identify any loss events.
+As of December 31, 2023, the fair value of the Company's customers' crypto-assets held at the CSPs that the Company recognized on its balance sheet for both the crypto-asset safeguarding liability and the corresponding safeguarding asset, which are included in "accounts payable, accrued expenses and other liabilities" and "other assets," respectively, in the consolidated statements of financial condition, was \$172 million (\$80 million as of December 31, 2022), which consisted of \$120 million of Bitcoin, \$50 million of Ethereum and \$2 million of other crypto-assets.
+Changes in the fair value of crypto-assets, held by our customers, do not impact our consolidated statements of comprehensive income unless a loss event is identified.
+As of December 31, 2023, no loss events were identified.